Motorcycling Road Trips:

 Expedition state of mind

 A trip like this by motorcycle is more akin to expedition than just travel, and that is the appeal.
-Planning and sufficient preparation are critical, and, as one rides, the bike, the roadway, and the surrounding air and weather have a continuous flow of information they need the driver to notice and assess.
-And so, with the trip over, what stays with me is that sense of a non-trivial expedition that challenged me and whose challenges I met with at least sufficient poise and skill.
-Just as important, the array of beautiful rural and "middle of nowhere" places expanded my memory book of inspiring scenes to call forth in times of reflection.
-Finally, kudos to the Blackbird for further burnishing Kawasaki's exceptional precision and reliability record.
+Planning and sufficient preparation are critical, and, as one rides, the bike, the roadway, and the surrounding air and weather generate a continuous flow of information they need the driver to notice and assess.
+And so, with the trip over, what stays with me is that sense of a non-trivial expedition whose numerous challenges I met with sufficient poise and skill.
+Just as important, the array of beautiful rural and "middle of nowhere" places expanded my memory book of inspiring scenes.
+Finally, kudos to the Blackbird for further burnishing Kawasaki's noteworthy precision and reliability record.